krazydanny/laravel-repository/README.md

 ```

-And leave those calls we want out of the caching strategy alone, they are not affected at all :)
+And leave those calls we want out of the caching strategy alone, they are not affected at all.
+Also some things doesn't need to be cached at all.

+Be like water my friend... ;)

 <br>